dylanCoat/modelingandsociety.github.io/project2technical.md

-#### lowkey still working on this, pls have mercy, it'll be done in an hour or two
 # The Dataset
 Ultimately I wanted to gather up several political and social factors in order to explore feature importance for what caused a state to be high-risk to transgender people.
 The dataset is comprised of several sources that I put together, you can find them at the bottom of this page.
 The file for the full data can be found [here](./docs/assets/trans_risk.ods) but below is a screenshot of every column name: